-Charges dropped against woman accused of assaulting Conway
+Charges dropped against Maryland woman accused of assaulting Kellyanne Conway

 Knight noted Inabinett had never been arrested for a crime before.

-Ramon Korionoff, a spokesman for the Montgomery County State’s Attorney’s Office said dropping the charges is “the best resolution for this particular set of circumstance.”
+Ramon Korionoff, a spokesman for the Montgomery County State’s Attorney’s Office said dropping the charges is “the best resolution for this particular set of circumstances.”

 Maraya Pratt, an attorney for Inabinett said she couldn’t immediately comment.